THE CHEKHOV COLLECTIVE

 The spaces we create, such as the 2016 New Pathways symposium, ‘give practitioners time to concentrate, to unpick what it is that they do… the vocabulary allows people to frame and articulate what they knew intuitively, and to attend to things’ (Caoimhe McAvinchy).
 We welcome all who are interested in this process to join us.
 As our colleague from Michael Chekhov Europe says: ‘You don’t have to be exclusive to make something special’ (Uli Meyer-Horsch).

-Our upcoming series of workshops explores approaches to art and life based in the principles of Michael Chekhov’s technique.
+Our 2018 series of workshops explores approaches to art and life based in the principles of Michael Chekhov’s technique.
 All artists involved use various aspects of Chekhov Technique, but in different ways, and often blended with other methods and approaches.
 This programme of events presents a unique opportunity to discover contemporary applications of Chekhov technique.
 Events broadly divide into two strands: